 In any case, astrology (which appears in the earliest of almanacs) eventually fell into total disfavor—first with the church and later with science—making this explanation popular with neither.
 And planetariums are reluctant to get into this because astrology is the last thing they want to discuss!

 Now, hold off on any angry letters.
 The whole point of this discussion is to point out that when people suggest some natural phenomenon—such as a comet that just happened to appear at the right place and then just happened to stop and hover over the manger—well, that itself would be indistinguishable from a miracle.

 Faith in the Miraculous

-Why offer a scientific explanation that has to unfold outside the laws of science?
+In the end we must consider: Why bother trying to offer a scientific explanation that has to unfold outside the laws of science?

 And religion is similarly mistreated because the whole search for the real Christmas Star suggests that faith in the miraculous is unnecessary, because there’s some kind of rational science explanation for the Star.
 In short, neither science nor religion are well served.

 No matter.
 And as far as the planetarium programs go … They have become a holiday tradition of their own, so we might as well just sit back and enjoy!